← Back to blog

 • If maximising return matters and you can manage risk: private sale.

-• If you want value with lower hassle and safety: choose an agent/consignment.
+• If you want value with lower hassle: use agent support for pricing, inspection, and buyer questions.

-Need a clear recommendation for your car, region, and timeline?
-Ask an E-Moto agent to compare options, set price, and manage the sale safely.
+Need a clearer recommendation for your car, region, and timeline?
+Ask an E-Moto agent to compare your options and pressure-test your asking price.

 Related Guides